Confidence and discoveries with e-values: Empirical studies

 We will use the classical dataset first described in \citet{Hedenfalk/etal:2001} and then carefully studied in \citet{Storey/Tibshirani:2003}.
 Essentially, we will adapt Storey and Tibshirani's analysis to using \e-values in place of \p-values (see the end of the section for a discussion of differences).
 In our experiments we use the version of the dataset made available as part of the \textsf{R} package \texttt{qvalue} \citep{Storey/etal:2019}.

-The main content of the dataset is the expression levels of $3226$ genes in 15 samples of tissues taken from 14 patients.
-Seven patients are carriers of mutations in the BRCA1 gene, and another seven are carriers of mutations in the BRCA2 gene.
-One of the carriers of a BRCA2 mutation had two tissue samples in the dataset.
-Therefore, there are $15$ samples overall in the dataset, seven labelled BRCA1 and eight labelled BRCA2.
+The main content of the dataset is the expression levels of $3226$ genes in 15 samples of tissues.
+Seven samples are coming from carriers of mutations in the BRCA1 gene, and the remaining eight from carriers of mutations in the BRCA2 gene.
+We will say that each sample is labelled with its BRCA status: seven are labelled BRCA1, and eight are labelled BRCA2.
 The core of the dataset is the $3226\times15$ matrix of gene expressions in the samples; all entries are positive numbers.
 Following \citet[Appendix, Remark C]{Storey/Tibshirani:2003}, we remove all rows containing at least one entry exceeding $20$, which leaves us with a $3170\times15$ data matrix.
+Each row of the data matrix corresponds to a gene and each column to a sample, and the entry in row $k$ and column $j$ is the expression level of gene $k$ in sample $j$.
+For each gene we are interested in the scientific hypothesis that the gene expression does not depend on the BRCA status of the sample.

-Storey and Tibshirani's version of the dataset also contains some further information, such as the \p-value for each gene corresponding to the statistic \eqref{eq:t}, to be discussed below.
-For further information about this dataset, which we will refer to as the \emph{BRCA dataset}, see, e.g., \citet[Section 5]{Storey/etal:2007} and \citet[Section 5.2]{Guindani/etal:2009}.
+Storey and Tibshirani's version of the dataset also contains some further information, such as the \p-value for each gene.
+For further information about this dataset, which we will refer to as the \emph{BRCA dataset}, see, e.g., \citet[Section 5]{Storey/etal:2007} and \citet[5.2]{Guindani/etal:2009}.

 For this dataset methods ensuring family-wise validity do not work well.
-For example, the three smallest \p-values in Storey and Tibshirani's list multiplied by the number of genes 3170 are
+For example, the ten smallest \p-values in Storey and Tibshirani's list multiplied by the number of genes 3170 are

-and so the Bonferroni correction leads to only two statistically significant \p-values.
-Moreover, one of the \p-values is exactly zero, and so cannot be a valid \p-value (for details, see p.~\pageref{p:zero-p-value}).
+and so the Bonferroni correction leads to only three statistically significant \p-values.
+Moreover, one of the \p-values is exactly zero, and so cannot be a valid \p-value (for details, see p.~\pageref{p:zero_p-value}).
 Hedenfalk et al.\ conclude that 9--11 genes are differentially expressed.
 Storey and Tibshirani's informal analysis suggests that many more, at least 33\%, of the examined genes are differentially expressed.
 However, their informal analysis assumes what they call ``weak independence'': they rely on the law of large numbers when inspecting histograms of \p-values, assuming that the probabilities of the \p-values lying in various ranges will manifest themselves as empirical frequencies seen in the histograms.
 Their formal analysis is asymptotic and also assumes weak independence: see their Appendix, Remark~D.